Origin of our course participants

 Is there a difference between the online courses and the courses at school?

-Our courses always take place on site and are additionally streamed via Skype for online students.
+Our courses always take place on site and are additionally streamed via the software Consularia Office (no installation required!) for online students.
 This allows you to actively participate in the lessons from home with a microphone and webcam.

 With a standard course you can complete one half of a level (e.g. A1/1) in one month.
 With an intensive course you can complete one whole level in one month (e.g. A1 = A1/1 + A1/2).